liteljaime/junior-infra-task/report.md

 These requirements will have a great influence in the selection of the recommended solution.

-Another factors like budget allocated to the project or the size of the actual cluster to monitor were excluded from the requirements but will be included in the final decision.
+Another factors like budget allocated to the project or the size of the actual cluster to monitor were excluded from the requirements I believe they play a part as well in the final decision so they will be included in the analysis.

 ## Self-Hosted Solutions